Request for Records, Data, or Documents

-To request records, data, or documents that are not required to be publicly posted in Sections 1.3 and 12 of the Protocols, please fill out the following Request for Records or Information.
-ERCOT will send notice of receipt of the request and respond to most requests within ten (10) business days of receipt of the request.
+To request records, data, or documents that are not required to be publicly posted by the ERCOT Protocols, a requestor must utilize the information request portal below.
+ERCOT will send notice of receipt of the request and will endeavor to respond to requests within ten (10) business days of receipt of the request.
 If a response requires more than ten business days, ERCOT will notify the requestor of the expected delay and the anticipated date that the documents may be available.
 ERCOT may seek clarification or ask other questions regarding an information request and the time for ERCOT’s response will be extended pending resolution of such inquiries.
 If a requestor does not respond to a request for clarification or follow up question after 60 days, then the request will be deemed withdrawn.

 Format and delivery of information: